PSYD Course Descriptions

 2 hours

-This course will build on PSYD 505 Human Development, PSYD 521 Personality Assessment, PSYD 557 Cognitive Assessment: Adult and PSYD 558 Cognitive Assessment:Child & Adolescent.
+This course will build on PSYD 505 Lifespan Development, PSYD 521 Personality Assessment, PSYD 557 Cognitive Assessment: Adult and PSYD 558 Cognitive Assessment:Child & Adolescent.
 The class provides advanced training in the administration, interpretation and integration of personality, cognitive and behavioral assessment measures for children and adolescents.
 Assessment techniques include both broad-band measures applicable across diagnostic presentation, as well as disorder-specific assessments designed for: autism spectrum disorders, behavior disorders, attention deficit disorders, mood and anxiety disorders, and stress-related disorders.
 The course focuses on integrating multiple assessment measures to provide clinically relevant treatment recommendations.

 PSYD 530 Clinical Foundations I